 Something to take away

-Proper maintenance and care of your lawn is imperative if you want a healthy, thick and lush green lawn.
-We hope that this article gave you an insight into lawn care and maintenance and will help you take better care of your lawn.
+Proper maintenance and care of your lawn is imperative if you want a healthy, thick, lush, green lawn.